pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

     return doc
 ```
-Here we start by collecting all the information from the keyword arguments dictionary.
-There are a couple of things considered here including the fact that a file might be stored within a folder.
-The folder ID is stored in the `parent_id` field of each file document in the database.
+Here we first collect all the information we need from the keyword arguments dictionary like name, size, file URI, creator and so on.
+We have collected a parameter which we are calling `parent`.
+This field points to the `id` of the folder in which we want to store this file.
+We can choose not to pass this parameter if we want to store the file in the root folder.
+As we go on, you will understand how we can make use of this to create complex nested folder structures.

+Notice here how having a `parent` of `None` makes the `parent_id` field `0`.
+This takes care of cases when a file is created with no parent.
+This assumes that we are storing the file in the root folder which will have an id of 0.

-We collect all this information about the file into a dictionary and call the insert function to store them in the database.
+So we collect all this information about the file into a dictionary and call the `insert()` function to store it in the database.
 The returned dictionary from calling the insert function contains the IDs of the newly generated documents.
-We populate this information in the dictionary and return it.
+After inserting, we populate the ID information in the dictionary so that we can return it to the users.

-Finally, since this file manager implementation has folders, if we are creating a file in a folder, we would have to add each newly creatd object into a list in the corresponding record for the folder we're trying to store it in.
+In the last 3 lines of this method, we've added in a check to see if the `parent` is `None`.
+Since this file manager implementation has folders, whenever we create a file in a folder, we would have to logically add each newly created object to a folder.
+We do this by adding the object ID into an `objects` list in the corresponding record for the folder we're trying to store it in.
 We do this by calling a method which we will create in the Folder model called `add_object`.
-Calling this method will add the id for the document created into the `objects` list of the folder.

-Next up we will go back to our base class to create a number of useful methods which we may or may not override in the child classes.
+Next up we will go back to our base `RethinkDBModel` class to create a number of useful methods which we may or may not override in the child classes.

 ```
 class RethinkDBModel(object):
     @classmethod